-Rectal bleeding is usually related to the presence of hemorrhoids and anal fissures.
-It an also occur with intestinal infection, proctitis or even rectal cancer.
+Rectal bleeding is commonly caused by the presence of hemorrhoids and anal fissures, but it can also be a sign of a intestinal infection, proctitis or even rectal cancer.

 It is important to see a doctor you notice rectal bleeding frequently, or if you have other symptoms like mucus in the stool, weight loss with no obvious cause, and abdominal bloating.
 With a thorough assessment, the doctor will be able to identify the cause of anal bleeding and initiate the most appropriate treatment.